A Biography of the Doctor

 UNIT investigate the disappearances of several top scientists.
-To prevent further disappearances, they gather other scientists together in one place.
-One of those gathered together is journalist Sarah-Jane Smith, who is posing as her aunt Lavinia.
-The Doctor detects the Sontaran Linx, who has been taking scientists back to medieval Wessex.
-Meanwhile, Sarah has stowed away on the TARDIS.
+To prevent further disappearances they gather other scientists together in one place.
+The journalist Sarah-Jane Smith poses as her aunt Lavinia, a noted virologist.
+The Doctor detects the Sontaran Linx who has been taking scientists back to medieval Wessex.
+Sarah stows away on the TARDIS when the Doctor follows Linx.
 She is captured and Linx realises that she is from the future before she escapes.
-The Doctor discovers the prisoners, and that Linx was shot down, and is trying to repair his spacecraft.
+The Doctor discovers the imprisoned scientists.
+It turns out that Linx was shot down and is trying to repair his spacecraft.
 The Doctor is able to free the imprisoned scientists and return them to their native time.
 Meanwhile, Linx finishes the repairs to his ship and leaves Earth.

 The Doctor and Sarah are travelling to Florana when there is a power failure.
-The TARDIS materialises, and the Doctor has to open the TARDIS doors with a crank handle and use an oil lamp to see.
-The TARDIS has landed on Exxilon, the only source of Parrinium, the cure to a galactic disease.
-Humans have landed there to obtain a supply, as have the Daleks who created the plague.
+The TARDIS materialises and the Doctor has to open the TARDIS doors with a crank handle and use an oil lamp to see.
+The TARDIS has landed on Exxilon, which is the only source of Parrinium - the cure to a galactic disease.
+Both humans (who are seeking the cure) and Daleks (who created the disease) arrive in search of Parrinium.
 The power drain was created by the famous living Exxilon city, which expelled its creators.
 The Doctor manages to destroy the city, whilst one of the humans sacrifices himself to destroy the Dalek ship.
 The humans leave with adequate supplies of Parrinium and the Doctor and Sarah also leave the planet.

-Returning to the present, the Doctor is unable to stop Vilmio re-entering N-Space at exactly the time the rift re-opens.
-The Doctor and Sarah travel into N-Space to defeat Vilmio, and are successful.
-However, Sarah stays too long, helping Louisa's N-form to escape to a higher plane.
-This means that the Doctor cannot permanently close the rift in time.
-However, he is able to trick Vilmio into absorbing other N-forms to the point that switching on the Doctor's N-Space machinery destroys him.
+In the present the Doctor is unable to stop Vilmio re-entering N-Space at exactly the time the rift re-opens.
+The Doctor and Sarah travel into N-Space to defeat him and are successful.
+Sarah stays too long, helping Louisa's N-form to escape to a "higher plane", and the Doctor cannot permanently close the rift in time.
+Instead he tricks Vilmio into absorbing other N-forms to the point that switching on the Doctor's N-Space machinery destroys him.